RFEIST83/Group_3_Project/readme.md

 ![image](https://github.com/RFEIST83/Group_3_Project/assets/145959658/e8590537-ae5a-4d06-b11a-54cf1d14c087)

-Then we looked at top 5 constructors with most highest number of accidents and collisions  in the same circuits, which were Ferrari, McLaren, Williams, Sauber and Tyrrell.
+Then we looked at top 5 constructors with the highest number of accidents and collisions  in the same circuits, which were Ferrari, McLaren, Williams, Sauber and Tyrrell.

 ![image](https://github.com/RFEIST83/Group_3_Project/assets/145959658/7fdbdcf5-c391-4cbb-96ab-25929b9496e3)